Clomiphene Citrate (Clomid & Serophene)

 If ovulation doesn’t occur during this initial clomiphene dosage, another course of provera will be prescribed and the dose of clomiphene increased until ovulation occurs.
 It may be possible to begin another clomiphene cycle immediately or, if residual cysts are present on the ovarian follicles, a ‘rest’ cycle may be advised before resuming treatment.

-If ovulation cannot be induced even with a higher dose of clomiphene, this form of treatment will be discontinued, and ovulation induction may be attempted again using a different form of fertility medication (letrozole or gonadotropins).
+If ovulation cannot be induced even with a higher dose of clomiphene, this form of treatment will be discontinued, and ovulation induction may be attempted again using a different form of fertility drug (letrozole or gonadotropins).

-Clomiphene for Ovulation Augmentation.
+Clomiphene Citrate for Ovulation Augmentation.
 In women that menstruate regularly on their own, clomiphene may be used to help the ovaries to produce more than one mature egg.
 This is sometimes referred to as “superovulation.”
 The process is as follows:

 - On Day 3 of the menstrual period, a course of clomiphene is begun.
 Starting clomiphene early in the cycle helps with the recruitment of more than one mature egg.